dilox/optimy/README.md

 - create the following env vars (I'll send the real ones by email, together the private key):

+- copy the private key in the directory you cloned

 (on linux)

 export AWS_ACCESS_KEY_ID="AKIA................"